bobo122b/Octave-Tutorials/README.md

 https://youtube.com/playlist?list=PLffO0PKa_AqEfbeYHJL_ZH6PA86Xgd6zZ

 The labs folder contain labs from the Fundamentals of Communication Systems course in Ain Shams University.
+It also contains the sheets solution.

 The examples folder contain examples from tutorials on youtube.